Mykolb/React-UI-Components/README.md

 - Create a `<HeaderContainer />` container component that will hold your header components.

-  - Create an `<ImageThumbnail />` component using this image url https://tk-assets.lambdaschool.com/1c1b7262-cf23-4a9f-90b6-da0d3c74a5c6_lambdacrest.png as it's img src.
+  - Create an `<ImageThumbnail />` component using this image urhttps://tk-assets.lambdaschool.com/1c1b7262-cf23-4a9f-90b6-da0d3c74a5c6_lambdacrest.png as it's img src.l
   - Create a `<HeaderTitle />` component that displays the Lambda School header text, @LambdaSchool handle and timestamp.
   - Create a `<HeaderContent />` component that displays the copy provided in the headers content.